School Mathematics Trip to Florence

 - 3 nights' bed and breakfast accommodation

-- Airport transfer in Italy
+- Airport transfers in resort

 - Free staff place ratio 1:10